 Keep them close and keep moving

-In the womb, your baby is used to the constant swish and movement that they experience in the amniotic fluid as you are moving around throughout the day and they feel constantly close to you as they can hear your heartbeat.
-But now in the real world they are sometimes expected to lie still in a cot or Moses basket by themselves.
+In the womb, your baby is used to the constant movement they experience in the amniotic fluid as you move.
+They feel constantly close to you as they can hear your heartbeat.
+Now, in the real world they are sometimes expected to lie still in a cot or Moses basket by themselves.
 Of course, it’s not practical to sit and hold your baby all day long but keeping them close when they need comforting is the best thing.
 You can also wear your baby – slings and wraps keep baby close while allowing your hands to be free.
 You could also take them out and about, in the car seat or in the pram the gentle movements will help to soothe them.